aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldbibliography/formatlanguageid/_index.md

 ---
 title: FieldBibliography.FormatLanguageId
 second_title: Aspose.Words for .NET API Reference
 description: FieldBibliography property.
-Gets or sets the language ID that is used to format the bibliographic sources in the document in C#
+Gets or sets the language ID that is used to format the bibliographic sources in the document in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.fields/fieldbibliography/formatlanguageid/